Orbital resonance: Secular resonance

 The perihelion secular resonance between asteroids and Saturn helps shape the asteroid belt.
 This involves a rate of change of angle called ν_{6}, defined as g − g_{6} where g is the rate of change of the longitude of perihelion of the asteroid and g_{6} is that of Saturn (as the sixth planet from the Sun).
 The value of ν_{6} depends on the semi-major axis (or period) of the asteroid and its inclination.
 Asteroids which approach a state where ν_{6} goes to zero have their eccentricity slowly increased until they become Mars-crossers, at which point they are usually ejected from the asteroid belt by a close pass to Mars.
 This resonance forms the inner and "side" boundaries of the asteroid belt around 2 AU, and at inclinations of about 20°.

 Numerical simulations have suggested that the eventual formation of a perihelion secular resonance between Mercury and Jupiter (g_{1} = g_{5}, where again g is the rate of change of the longitude of perihelion) has the potential to greatly increase Mercury's eccentricity and destabilize the inner Solar System several billion years from now.

 The Titan Ringlet within Saturn's C Ring represents another type of resonance in which the rate of apsidal precession of one orbit exactly matches the speed of revolution of another.
 The outer end of this eccentric ringlet always points towards Saturn's major moon Titan.

 A Kozai resonance occurs when the inclination and eccentricity of a perturbed orbit oscillate synchronously (increasing eccentricity while decreasing inclination and vice versa).
 This resonance applies only to bodies on highly inclined orbits; as a consequence, such orbits tend to be unstable, since the growing eccentricity would result in small pericenters, typically leading to a collision or (for large moons) destruction by tidal forces.

 In an example of another type of resonance involving orbital eccentricity, the eccentricities of Ganymede and Callisto vary with a common period of 181 years, although with opposite phases.

-Mean-motion resonances in the Solar System
+Solar System

 Depiction of Haumea's presumed 7:12 resonance with Neptune in a rotating frame, with Neptune (blue dot at lower right) held stationary.
 Haumea's shifting orbital alignment relative to Neptune periodically reverses (librates), preserving the resonance.

 There are only a few known mean-motion resonances (MMR) in the Solar System involving planets, dwarf planets or larger satellites (a much greater number involve asteroids, planetary rings, moonlets and smaller Kuiper belt objects, including many possible dwarf planets).